KarthikS98/Smart-Glove/README.md

 3. For SD card verification, set `sd_card_tb.sv` as the top-level simulation file and run simulation (set stop time ≈ 1000 ns).
 4. For SPI master unit tests, set `spi_master_tb.sv` as top-level and run its simulation.

-Option B — command-line simulator (xsim / other)

-If you use Vivado's xsim, you can compile and run the testbench from a TCL script or batch file.
-Example sequence (use Vivado TCL shell or a supplied script):

-1. Compile design and TB files.
-2. Elaborate and run simulation for `sd_card_tb` for ~1000 ns.

-If you want, I can draft a small `run_sim.sh`/`run_sim.tcl` or Windows `run_sim.bat` that compiles and runs the TB with xsim — tell me which simulator you prefer.

 Uploading only these files to GitHub (web UI)
 -------------------------------------------